Trapezoidal Rule Calculator

 Frequently Ask Questions

-What is the difference between trapezoidal rule and simpson's rule
+What is the difference between trapezoidal rule and simpson's rule?

 The trapezoidal rule and Simpson's rule are both numerical methods used to approximate the definite integral of a function over a given interval.